Men's Suit Fit Guide

 Check your own measurements and look for additional size information on the product page to determine which size you should purchase.

-To get a full breakdown on suits, check out our infographic.
+To get a full breakdown on how to buy a suit, check out our infographic.

-• Big suits are classified as 48 U.S. chest size and up.
+- Big suits are classifed as 48 U.S. chest size and up.

 • If your over-arm measurement is more than 7" larger than your chest measurement, choose a suit one size larger than your chest.